tderflinger/tderflinger/README.md

 ### Hi there 👋
 - 🔭 I’m currently working on my language learning platform called Ríoverse (https://www.rioverse.app).
-- 🌱 I’m getting into basics of data science and machine learning with PyTorch.
+- 🌱 I’m getting into the basics of data science and machine learning with PyTorch.
 Also learning the basics of electronics.
 - 👯 I’m looking to collaborate with innovative open source projects and companies.

 ## My Articles